 Jaber recommends applying this spot treatment to your heels because its formula contains a high percentage of urea and exfoliating alpha hydroxy acid, which are great at removing dead skin cells so the moisturizing components of the formula, like sunflower oil rich in vitamins A and E, can seep in to heal skin.

 Dermatologists love this non-comedogenic, lanolin-free formula, because it doesn’t irritate the skin.
 As it’s almost half petrolatum (qualifying it as an ointment), is enriched with ceramides (to restore your skin’s barrier) and it also contains hyaluronic acid, an ingredient that helps skin retain moisture.

 Jabar favors this multitasking moisturizer for its bounty of skin-loving ingredients.
-Lactic, salicylic and hyaluronic acids exfoliate and moisturize, niacinamide, a B vitamin that helps prevent moisture loss, ceramides 1, 3, and 6-II help restore your skin’s protective barrier, the formula is free of fragrances and dyes and it releases over time to keep your skin super soft.
+Lactic, salicylic and hyaluronic acids exfoliate and moisturize; niacinamide, a B vitamin, helps prevent moisture loss; and ceramides 1, 3, and 6-II help restore your skin’s protective barrier.
+The formula is free of fragrances and dyes and it releases over time to keep your skin super soft.

 Solomon recommends these socks because they have a liner that uses aloe vera, vitamin E, and shea butter to intensely hydrate your skin, she says.
 Plus, they are infused with medical-grade mineral oil for an added boost of moisture.